Updated: November 20th, 2020

 - American Mahjong

 On most Las Vegas and Atlantic City floors it can be found in an abbreviated form (20 tiles instead of 144), with the House scraping a 5% commission, similar to facilitating poker games.
 Sometimes symbol-embossed tiles are stand-ins for cards and a quick version is played in a simple quest for pairs.

 When it comes to online options, software developer Playtech knocked off Japanese Solo Mahjong, offering an alternative that’s little more than a slot machine.
 The goal of building a hand with 14 tiles arranged in grouped combinations doesn’t change (an identical pair and 4 sets of 3) but it’s streamlined so the entire affair is over in mere seconds.

 Players are dealt 13 face up and a grid of 24 is placed face down and to make a winning “wall”, a 14th is selected from three of the hidden tiles.
 If any create a successful combination, payouts are delivered according to paytable, a maximum return of 6x stake amount.
 If picks don’t result in a win, antes are lost, everything is cleared, and another round is loaded if desired.

 How to Play

 No special knowledge is needed to gamble on Mahjong in either online casinos or land based establishments.
 Most versions are created similar to the classic style, although those playing in person should keep up with the table pace as experienced individuals tend to throw down tiles extremely quickly and it’s considered rude to slow things down.

-Anyone interested in Mahjong can take the time to decipher the various letter suits and numerical suits but it is completely unnecessary.
-Many places help out rookies by adding numbers to the tiles above the Chinese characters to make it easier to understand what each one is, ensuring all enjoy the action.
+Anyone interested in learning may take the time to decipher the various letter suits and numerical suits but it is completely unnecessary.
+Many places help out rookies by adding numbers to tiles above Chinese characters to make it easier to understand what each one is, ensuring all enjoy the action.